Katie Holmes Shares Adorable Lunch Photo With Suri Cruise Following Confirmation Of Jamie Foxx Relationship

 Two years ago, a photo of them holding hands in a recording studio emerged, forcing Foxx to deny once again that he is romantically involved with Katie.

-Before long, the rumor gained ground again when the couple was filmed dancing together in The Hamptons.
+Before long, the rumor gained ground again when the couple was filmed dancing together in the Hamptons.
 Foxx once again denied the dating rumors.

-In April, the couple were enjoying an intimate dinner at a members only restaurant when a fan snapped a photo of the pair and then shared it on Instagram.
+In April, the couple were enjoying an intimate dinner at a members-only restaurant when a fan snapped a photo of the pair and then shared it on Instagram.

-According to a report Radar Online published last year, Katie Holmes and Jamie Foxx kept their romance a secret because Holmes agreed to a divorce clause preventing her from publicly dating for five years, as reported by Sun.
+According to a report Radar Online published last year, Katie Holmes and Jamie Foxx kept their romance a secret because Holmes agreed to a divorce clause preventing her from publicly dating for five years, as reported by the Sun.

 [Featured Image by Theo Wargo/Getty Images]